eprintsug/EPrintsArchivematica/README.md

 **process_transfers** exports all eprints to archivematica that are flagged as "is_dirty".
 This script can also take the eprintID of an eprint to export as a parameter.

+All three of these scripts can also take an optional parameter to limit the operation to a specific EPrintID.
+This is especially useful for testing or troubleshooting the export of a specific eprint.

 ## Config Files:

 * /archives/REPOID/cfg/cfg.d/z_archivematica.pl   (set where the Archivematica transfer folder is in this file, this is where exports are written to)